peey/pommerwarrior/README.md

 ## Some Winning Plays

-Red Agent (Top left) is our best performing Agent Green Agent (Top right) is the baseline Agent
+Red Agent (Top left) is our best performing Agent.
+Green Agent (Top right) is the baseline Agent.
-The other two are our suboptimal Agents
+The other two are our suboptimal Agents.

 ![demo-red-winning.gif](demo-red-winning.gif)